 - 1) Declare your program of study

 - To declare a new program of study, click Update your degree and major in the Term-to-Term Checklist on the MyPCC Home tab.
 Call the Registration Helpline at 971-722-8888 (option 2) if you are unable to use the online form or want to add additional degree/majors or certificates.

 - 2) Complete requirements as published in the academic catalog you are following

 - If your GRAD Plan does not reflect the academic catalog requirements (see below) you are following, please contact Student Records at 971-722-7100.

-- If you have attended a previous college or university, follow the online transfer credit request process.
+- If you have attended a previous college or university, transfer credits to PCC.